NormXU/NormXU.github.io/_posts/2023-08-30-compatibility.md

 ### CUDA Version

-Different GPUs require different CUDA versions based on their architecture.
-CUDA serves as an interface between the software (like PyTorch) and the hardware (NVIDIA GPU).
+The terms "CUDA" and "CUDA Toolkits" often appear together.
+"CUDA XX.X" is shorten for the version of the CUDA Toolkits.It serves as an interface between the software (like PyTorch) and the hardware (like NVIDIA GPU).

+CUDA Toolkits include:

+1. **Libraries and Utilities**: The CUDA Toolkit provides a collection of libraries and utilities that allow developers to build and profile CUDA-enabled applications, such as CuDNN.
+2. **CUDA Runtime API**: The Toolkit includes the CUDA runtime, which provides the application programming interface (API) used for tasks like allocating memory on the GPU, transferring data between the CPU and GPU, and launching kernels (compute functions) on the GPU.
+CUDA runtime APIs are generally designed to be forward-compatible with newer drivers.
+3. **NVCC Compiler**: The Toolkit includes the `nvcc` compiler for compiling CUDA code into GPU-executable code.

 ### PyTorch Version